gojimmypi/VerilogLanguageExtension/tools/vle-ci/expectations/README.md

   forbidden user-defined-type misclassification.
 - `integer_type.expect.json` - verifies that `integer` is `Verilog_integer`, while
   the declaration name remains the parameter or localparam symbol.
+- `z386.expect.json` - verifies that commas inside declaration initializers and function calls do not create false duplicate variable declarations.